kadiriv90/BAN6420_Final_Project_VK/README.md

 # - User-friendly web form for data collection
 # - MongoDB backend for secure data storage
 # - Automated data processing and visualization
-# - Production-ready deployment on AWS EC2 - Please visit url - /http://13.48.24.60/ on your browser.
+# - Production-ready deployment on AWS EC2 - Please visit url - /http://13.48.24.60/ on your browser to view the app.
 # - Comprehensive data export capabilities

 # =====================================================================